cloudblog004/fantasticfoodies/content/en/posts/538-step-by-step-guide-to-make-ultimate-chicken-wet-fry-for-easter.md

 1. Take 3 table spoons of cooking oil

-Have one &#34;wet hand&#34; and one &#34;dry hand&#34; -- and use your &#34;wet&#34; hand to transfer chicken from the wet mixture to the coating bowl.
+Have one *wet hand* and one *dry hand* -- and use your *wet* hand to transfer chicken from the wet mixture to the coating bowl.
 This chicken wet fry is inspired by my beef wet fry recipe.
 Music: Secret Sauce Musician: Jef Music: Make Me Feel.
 Kenyan Kienyeji chicken (free range) wet fry is very tasty and full of flavor.

 <!--inarticleads2-->